 Cummins 4BT Engine Problems

 Width24.6 in24.6 in

 When outfitted with the P7100 pump, the engine can be modified to produce material power.
 However, the 4BT is a very basic engine and does not feature an intercooler.
 Therefore turbocharger updates, fueling upgrades, etc. are going to require the additional of other power-supporting systems.
-Long-story short, the 4BT can produce impressive power, but it will be expensive to make it do so.
+Long-story short, these engines can produce impressive power, but it will be expensive to make it do so.

+Cummins 4BT Engine Problems